josiahmwalton/python3-gearman/README.md

 ===========

 Contributions are encouraged and welcome.
-In order for your changes to be incorporated, they need to follow the general process:
+In order for your changes to be incorporated, they need to follow the general guidelines:
+* Please do your work on a branch created from the `develop` branch (see the GitFlow approach to development)
 * Your build must past all PEP8 code style checks and unit tests
 * As new functionality is added, please write the corresponding unit tests
-* For passing builds, please submit a pull request (PR) to submit your changes for inclusion
+* For passing builds, please submit a pull request (PR) to submit your changes for inclusion into the `develop` branch